- QUICK! Find a container. We need to Feed the Pumpkin!

 And for as fun as it is, it sure was easy to make.

 RELATED: Looking for some fun Fall ideas each day?
-Check out my Fall Bucket List FREE PRINTABLE.
+Check out my Fall Bucket List FREE printable.

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.